 Here we go.

 “I know,” she answered.
 “If one of us had still been human long enough… Perhaps, then…” She sighed sadly.
-“After that, we didn’t dare.”
+“After that, we didn’t dare.
+Not knowing if the Mysterons, somehow, wouldn't try to take control of our child.
+We couldn't take that risk.”

 “Oh no, Paul.
 No!”